kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

 Note that since the definition (in our case file _kustomization.yaml_) is in the repository root, we have defined the _path_ to having the value ., that is, the character _period_.

-The app is created but is is missing and not in sync, since we selected the manual sync policy:
+The app is created but it is missing and not in sync, since we selected the manual sync policy:

 <img src="../img/argo5.png">